TrevorFarrelly/u-iot/README.md

 |          | Security          | Maybe     | &#9744;    | |        | Security          | Maybe     | &#9744;    |

 Anyone is welcome to work on these features.
 Please check out [CONTRIBUTING.md](CONTRIBUTING.md) if you are interested.

+Status reporting:
+on device creation, add variables to status:
+`device.AddStatusVar(name, &var)`
+internally, get type of status var using `printf("%t")` send over RPCs when requesting convert data into byte array, and decode on the other end based on rules set by

+In the future, attach it to function returns too.
+Updates device struct automatically, i.e. push vs. pull